Lewis & Clark Baseball League: Clark Conference

-Teams in the Clark Conference are the relative newcomers to the LCBL, not starting play exclusively on weekdays until 2014.
+Teams in the Clark Conference were the relative newcomers to the LCBL, not starting play (exclusively on weekdays) until 2014.
 The conference did exist in 2013, but in name only.
-The label was simply used to differentiate between the original four teams; splitting the league in half solely for All-Star and playoff purposes.
-The Pioneers and Explorers played one conditional season in the Clark, with the Explorers incongruously capturing the Discovery Cup Championship for the conference (before it even launched).
+The label was simply used to differentiate between the original four teams, splitting the league in half solely for All-Star and playoff purposes.
+The Pioneers and Explorers played one conditional season in the Clark, with the Explorers incongruously capturing the Discovery Cup Championship for the conference before it even launched.
 The official unveiling of the Clark Conference came a month later.

 The first season of play was slated to introduce the Lookouts, Navigators, Captains, and Diplomats.
-When the Navigators announced they would need another year to become operational, the Voyagers a 2014 expansion team meant for the Lewis Conference moved over to fill the void.
-In 2015, one final realignment has returned all the teams to their originally-intended location.
-The Voyagers go back to the Lewis Conference; taking with them yet another league title.
-Strangely, the first two LCBL Champions now reside in the Lewis, but won the Cup while members of the Clark.
+When the Navigators announced they would need another year to become operational, the Voyagers, a 2014 expansion team meant for the Lewis Conference, moved over to fill the void.
+In 2015, one final realignment returned all the teams to their originally intended locations.
+The Voyagers went back to the Lewis Conference, taking with them yet another league title.
+Thus the first two LCBL Champions resided in the Lewis Conference but won the Cup while members of the Clark Conference.

 With some temporary modifications, the franchise model that Mahrt and Clites envisioned had been adhered to enough to proceed.
 The plan for each conference was for four teams in year one, six in year two, and eight by year three.
 By that third-year checkpoint, the goal was to transfer majority ownership of each team to groups/individuals.
-With a "head start" the Lewis Conference reached its eight in the first three seasons.
+With a "head start" the Lewis Conference reached its eight teams in the first three seasons.
 Even though only three Clark franchises had players on the field in 2014, the LCBL business model pushed forward as if all four did.
 The four were joined by two new teams, in accordance to the expansion timeline.
-They are broken into (2) three-team divisions, the Mississippi and the Missouri – the two area rivers with a national reach.
+They are broken into two three-team divisions, the Mississippi and the Missouri – the two area rivers with a national reach.

 Players

-The talent level of the players who participate in the LCBL has always been tailored to the student-athlete.
-The largest representation among the various levels of collegiate baseball is that of the Division-III athlete.
-This is both the byproduct of an ample baseball programs in the St. Louis area (evidenced by an entire conference bearing "St. Louis" in its moniker) and also part of the original mission of the commissioner.
-As D-III coaches, Mahrt and Clites looked to take care of their own under-served market sector first.
+The talent level of the players who participated in the LCBL was tailored to the student-athlete.
+The largest representation among the various levels of collegiate baseball is that of the NCAA Division III athlete.
+This is both the byproduct of ample baseball programs in the St. Louis area (evidenced by an entire conference bearing "St. Louis" in its moniker) and also part of the original mission of the commissioner.
+As D-III coaches, Mahrt and Clites looked to take care of their own underserved market sector first.

-The LCBL has a wider eligibility range than typical summer baseball programs.
+The LCBL had a wider eligibility range than typical summer baseball programs.
 Rosters from the Prospect League, for instance, are composed exclusively of freshmen, sophomore, and junior class players from four-year affiliated institutions.
 Additionally, no more than four members of the same institution are permitted to play on the same summer team.
 The mindset is to give opportunities to those with proven collegiate ability and at least one year remaining in their college baseball careers.